TOMATO: Assessing Visual Temporal Reasoning Capabilities in Multimodal Foundation Models: Comparisons among Visual Temporal Reasoning Benchmarks

 \section{Comparisons among Visual Temporal Reasoning Benchmarks}

 In \S \ref{sec:principles}, we defined three key principles with corresponding metrics to assess how effectively a benchmark addresses visual temporal reasoning.
 Using these metrics, we compare \ours with four recent visual temporal reasoning benchmarks: VITATECS \citep{vitatecs}, MVBench \citep{mvbench}, TempCompass \citep{temp_compass}, and ReXTime \citep{rextime}.
-To conduct this comparison, we randomly sampled approximately 200 QAs\footnote{Sampling varies slightly across benchmarks: TempCompass: 200 points.
-MVBench: 204 examples (excluding overlapping reasoning types).
-VITATECS: 203 examples.
-ReXTime: 180 questions from QVHighlight's validation set.} from these benchmarks, using two state-of-the-art MFMs: GPT-4o \citep{openai2024gpt4o} and Qwen2-VL-72B \citep{qwenvl2}.
+To conduct this comparison, we randomly sampled approximately 200 QAs\footnote{Sampling varies slightly: TempCompass: 200 samples.
+MVBench: 204 samples (excluding overlapping reasoning types).
+VITATECS: 203 samples.
+ReXTime: 180 samples from QVHighlight's validation set.} from these benchmarks, using two state-of-the-art MFMs: GPT-4o \citep{openai2024gpt4o} and Qwen2-VL-72B \citep{qwenvl2}.
 For metrics that requires handpicking frames, we present annotators with the full video and corresponding question, and ask them to select the most informative frame for each benchmark.
 For metrics requiring multiple frames, we set $m=16$, as our study across $m=1, 8, 16, 32$ demonstrates that 16 frames provide a sufficient window for effective analysis (\S \ref{app:diff_num_frame}).